Lake Ontario: Navigation

 A land-based trail that roughly follows the lake's shoreline also exists, the Great Lakes Circle Tour and Seaway Trail.
 The designated scenic road systems connects all of the Great Lakes and the St. Lawrence River.
 As the Seaway Trail is posted on the U.S. side only, Lake Ontario is the only of the five Great Lakes to have no posted bi-national circle tour.

+National marine sanctuary

+The Lake Ontario National Marine Sanctuary covers 1,722 sqmi in U.S. waters in southeastern Lake Ontario.
+Designated on September 6, 2024, the national marine sanctuary protects historic shipwrecks and an area of great cultural, historical, and spiritual importance to the Native American peoples of the Haudenosaunee Confederacy.
+The National Oceanic and Atmospheric Administration's Office of National Marine Sanctuaries and the Government of New York jointly administer the sanctuary.

-Economic impacts
+Economic impact

 Lake Ontario is the site of several major commercial ports including the Port of Toronto and the Port of Hamilton.
 Hamilton Harbour is the location of major steel production facilities.

 The government of Ontario, which holds the lakebed rights of the Canadian portion of the lake under the Beds of Navigable Waters Act, does not permit wind power to be generated offshore.
 In Trillium Power Wind Corporation v.
 Ontario (Natural Resources), the Superior Court of Justice held Trillium Power—since 2004 an "Applicant of Record" who had invested $35,000 in fees and, when in 2011 the Crown made a policy decision against offshore windfarms, claimed an injury of $2.25 billion—disclosed no reasonable cause of action.

-The Great Lakes once supported an industrial-scale fishery, with record hauls in 1899, overfishing later blighted the industry.
+The Great Lakes once supported an industrial-scale fishery, with record hauls in 1899; overfishing later blighted the industry.
 However, only recreational fishing activities exist in the 21st century.